aramis-lab/clinicadl/docs/TSVTools.md

 and a chi-square test, respectively.

 By default, there is a special treatment of the MCI set and its subsets (sMCI and pMCI) to avoid data leakage.
-However if there are too few patients, this can prevent finding a split with similar demographics for these labels.
+However, if there are too few patients, this can prevent finding a split with similar demographics for these labels.

 ### Running the task